coderofsalvation/coderofsalvation.github.io/tech/bash-coffeescript-es6-and-the-curly-religion.md

-Bash vs Coffeescript vs ES6: the polytheists and the monotheist
 ===============================================================

 > Looking back at the rise of ES6 transpilers, I can't help myself seeing the rise of an 'curly religion' vs 'other religion'.